nmhkahn/CARN-pytorch/README.md

 - importlib

 ### Dataset
 We use DIV2K dataset for training and test on Set5, Set14, B100 and Urban100 dataset.
-Here are following steps to prepare both datasets.
+Here are following steps to prepare datasets.

 1. Download [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) and unzip on `dataset` directory as below.
   ```